taylornetwork/laravel-nexmo/readme.md

 By default the package will look for `App\Http\Controllers\Api\CallController`

-This is customizable by publishing config (which I haven't implmented yet lol).
+This is customizable by publishing config.

 ```php
 namespace App\Http\Controllers\Api;